-The Pitfalls of the Keto Diet and Why Carb Cycling Is Better
+Pitfalls of the Keto Diet and How Carb Cycling Can Help

 - On the keto diet, you get most of your calories from fat, moderate calories from protein and very few from carbohydrates.
 This combination puts you in a fat-burning state called ketosis.